benstratton6/quantumResources/index.md

 Note:
 - If you see 💭, hover to get some more information.

-Please do get in touch if you would like to add anything or notice a mistake.
+Please do get in touch with me if you would like to add anything, think something is missing that I should have covered, or notice a mistake.
+However, please note that this is an on going project and so some pages might only be partly finished.

+**Contact:** ben.stratton@bristol.ac.uk

 ## About Me